garrett361/transformers_notes/main.typ

-pale in comparison by FLOPs count #footnote[Since their FLOPs counts only scales as $ cal(O) ( n )$ where the omitted constant may be relatively large, but still negligible when all dimensions are big.];.
+pale in comparison by FLOPs count #footnote[Since their FLOPs counts only scales as $ cal(O) ( n )$ where the omitted constant may be relatively large, but still negligible when all dimensions are big.].
 It is then a straightforward exercise in counting to estimate the FLOPs for a given architecture.
 The input tensor is of shape throughout.